OneUptime/oneuptime/Haraka/README.md

 cd ..
 ```

 `public` and `private` files should have been generated inside of `dkim` folder.
-Please also add DNS and env vars to docker-compose files.
+Please also add DNS and env vars to docker compose files.
 Values of that should be shown on the console.